miramliu/DSI_IVIM_Maps/README.md

 This repository is meant to be a code base, not professional software; it is meant to be forked and edited as needed.

-It is set to assume a maximum of three compartments, but this maximum can be adjusted
+It is set to assume a maximum of three spectral diffusion peaks, but this maximum can be adjusted

+The peaks are set to be sorted according to proposed kidney diffusion coefficient boundaries.
+They can be re-sorted as needed after the DSI-IVIM analysis is run.

 The b-values must be changed, and number of slices adjusted if converting from dicoms to a stacked matfile for DSI post-processing.